alemermartinez/JOSS/paper.md

 to be used with each kernel smoother.
-To obtain optimal values we used a robust leave-one-out cross validation approach (@BoenteMartinezSalibian2017) and obtained the following estimated optimal bandwidths:
+To obtain optimal values we used a robust leave-one-out cross validation approach (@BoenteMartinezSalibian2017) which resulted in the following estimated optimal bandwidths:

 <!--
 To select the bandwidths of the smoothers (in the vector ``bandw`` above) we consider